zenodraft/zenodraft/README.md

 ## Access tokens

-To use `zenodraft`, a personal access token is required. `zenodraft` looks for the access token first in the environment variables named `ZENODO_SANDBOX_ACCESS_TOKEN` and `ZENODO_ACCESS_TOKEN`, then in a file called `.env`, which must reside in the directory from which you run `zenodraft`.
+To use `zenodraft`, a personal access token is required, one for each platform you plan on using. `zenodraft` looks for the access token first in the environment variables named `ZENODO_SANDBOX_ACCESS_TOKEN` and `ZENODO_ACCESS_TOKEN`, then in a file called `.env`, which must reside in the directory from which you run `zenodraft`.

 You can create your own `.env` by copying the example env file, like so